-An IDE application is considered approved 30 days after it has been received, unless FDA informs the sponsor otherwise.
+An IDE application is considered approved 30 days after it has been received, unless FDA informs the sponsor-investigator otherwise.
 An IDE may be approved, approved with conditions, or disapproved.
-It is advised that you obtain written confirmation (email or fax) that the FDA review has been completed and that the Study May Proceed.
-Please upload FDA Study May Proceed confirmation in webIRB.
+It is advised that you obtain written confirmation (e.g. email) that the FDA review has been completed and that the Study May Proceed.
+Please upload FDA Study May Proceed confirmation in webIRB/BruinIRB.
 In cases of disapproval, a sponsor has the opportunity to respond to the deficiencies and/or to request a regulatory hearing under 21 CFR Part 16.